 Research shows that parental stress does rub off on children, which can result in headaches, sleep disturbance, stomachaches, overeating, depressed mood, and anger.
 In short, stress breeds stress.

 We live in a stressed out world.
-Between financial concerns, global issues, family stress, and other environmental and internal stressors, the triggers are endless.
+Among financial concerns, global issues, family stress, and other environmental and internal stressors, the triggers are endless.

 The internal stress of trying to be the perfect parent who always makes the best choices is difficult enough, but it also seems that comparisons are always being drawn between parents.
 Everyone has their own parenting style, there is no one “right” way to parent after all, but not everyone is accepting of the choices other parents make.